Notes on Randomized Algorithms: The coupling method

 Fortunately, we are looking at large enough values of $c$ that we can get a bound that is just as good using a simple argument.
 We have

-and setting $t= n \ln n + cn$ gives a bound of $e^-c$.
+and setting $t= n \ln n + cn$ gives a bound of $e^{-c}$.
 We can then set $c = \ln(1/ε)$ to get a $\Prob{X_t ≠ Y_t} ≤ ε$ at time $n \ln n + n \ln(1/ε)$.

-We can improve the bound slightly by observing that, on average, half the bits in $X_{0}$ and $Y_{0}$ are already equal; doing this right involves summing over a lot of cases, so we won't do it.
+We can improve the bound slightly by observing that, on average, half the bits in $X_{0}$ and $Y_{0}$ are already equal; doing this right involves summing over many cases, so we won't do it.